 UK tax must be withheld on UK payments including:

-This guidance note outlines the rules for UK withholding tax, and how relief may be claimed under a DTT or European directive for UK and overseas withholding taxes.
+This guidance note outlines the rules for UK withholding tax, and how relief may be claimed under a DTT or (for payments made before 1 June 2021) under the UK legislation which gave effect to the European Interest and Royalties Directive.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.